JELollis/RBC-Map/README.md

   - **Set Destination**: Click "Set Destination" to mark the destination on the map.
   - **Green Line**: Paints a green line on the map to the destination.
 - **Customizable Themes**: Personalize the minimap and interface themes for a more customized experience.
+- **Rendering Fixes**: Improved fallback minimap rendering and stability in zoomed views.
+- **Auto-Refreshing Dropdowns**: Destination list updates dynamically when the dialog is opened.

 ![Minimap Theme](Screenshots/Minimap%20Theme.png "Minimap Theme")